Covid19R/covid19R/README.md

   - location\_type - The type of location using the covid19R controlled
     vocabulary.
 Nested locations are indicated by multiple location types being combined with a \`\_
-  - location\_standardized - A standardized location code using a
-    national or international standard.
+  - location\_code - A standardized location code using a national or international standard.
 In this case, FIPS state or county codes.
     See
     <https://en.wikipedia.org/wiki/Federal_Information_Processing_Standard_state_code>
     and <https://en.wikipedia.org/wiki/FIPS_county_code> for more
-  - location\_standardized\_type The type of standardized location code being used according to the covid19R controlled vocabulary.
+  - location\_code\_type The type of standardized location code being used according to the covid19R controlled vocabulary.
 Here we use `fips_code`
   - data\_type - the type of data in that given row.
 Includes `total_cases` and `total_deaths`, cumulative measures of both.
   - value - number of cases of each data type

 ## Vocabularies

-The `location_type`, `location_standardized_type`, and `data_type` from
+The `location_type`, `location_code_type`, and `data_type` from datasets
-datasets and `spatial_extent` from the data info table all have their own controlled vocabularies.
+and `spatial_extent` from the data info table all have their own controlled vocabularies.
 Others might be introduced as the collection of packages matures.
 To see the possible values of a standardized vocabulary, use `get_covid19_controlled_vocab()`

 ``` r
 get_covid19_controlled_vocab("location_type") %>%